OrbicCode/Portfolio/README.md

 ## Future

-- Add a backend for handling contact form submissions (e.g., Node.js with Express or a serverless function).
+- Add a backend for handling contact form submissions (e.g. Node.js with Express).
-- Implement a blog section to share development insights and tutorials.
+- Implement a blog section to share some stories from my journey as a dev.
-- Enhance accessibility (e.g., ARIA labels, keyboard navigation).
+- Enhance accessibility (e.g. ARIA labels).

 ## Contact